Oppn holds protest march alleging 'democracy in danger', seeks JPC probe into Adani issue | Politics

 - India

-Several opposition parties on Friday held a protest march from Parliament, alleging that ''democracy is in danger'' and demanding a JPC probe into the Adani issue.
+Several opposition parties on Friday took out a protest march from Parliament House, alleging that democracy is in ''danger'' and demanding a JPC probe into the Adani issue.

+Prominent leaders, including K C Venugopal, Adhir Chowdhury, K Suresh, Manickam Tagore, Imran Pratapgarhi and Mohammed Javed, were stopped by the police and detained at Vijay Chowk here for violating prohibitory orders, the opposition claimed.

 Addressing the media at Vijay Chowk, several leaders, including Congress president Mallikarjun Kharge, also raised the issue of Rahul Gandhi's conviction in a 2019 criminal defamation case by a Surat court and alleged that the government was targeting the opposition with cases to suppress their voices.